 I realized that I have been trying to understand men from my perspective as a woman, which has not gotten me very far.
-Recently I have been listening to podcasts and reading articles form men's perspectives that are helping me better understand the men in my life.
+Recently I have been listening to podcasts and reading articles from men's perspectives that are helping me better understand the men in my life.
 The Women In-Depth Podcast had a wonderful episode titled "The Secrets Men Carry," which featured an interview with Jungian analyst Dr. James Hollis.
-Dr. Hollis provided some insight into men's experiences, which I briefly paraphrase below:
+Dr. Hollis provided some insight into men's experiences.

 This podcast helped me develop much more empathy for men and their struggles.
-I do not have the answers to all of my questions about men and masculinity but I realized (this may seem really obvious) that I cannot try to understand men by comparing them against the standards and experiences of women.
+I do not have the answers to all of my questions about men and masculinity but I realized that I cannot try to understand men by comparing them against the standards and experiences of women.
 This is just a start on my journey to understanding men and masculinity as well as my own reactions to and relationships with men.
-Below are some excellent books on men and masculinity on my reading list.
+Below are some excellent books on men and masculinity.

 Are you struggling to understand the men in your life?
 Or, are you a man trying to understand the roles and pressure that society has ascribed to you?
 Working with a multicultural therapist who is aware and sensitive to gender differences may be helpful in your identity development or relationship with men.
 If you live in the Seattle area, schedule a free 15-minute phone consultation with us to today to see if we might be a good fit for you.